 ・Other risks inherent in each type of work that are identified by division

-Furthermore, the Tamura Group integrated the compliance promotion function into its CSR promotion system in April 2016, thereby working on the compliance promotion activities under the new system.
+Furthermore, the Tamura Group integrated the compliance promotion function into its CSR promotion system in April 2016, thereby working on the compliance promotion activities.

 Internal Reporting System